 The structural groups are projected onto the directory structure of RIOT, where each of these groups resides in one or two directories in the main RIOT directory.

 The following list gives a more detailed description of each of RIOT's top-level directories:

 This directory contains the actual kernel.
-The kernel consists of the scheduler, inter-process-communication (messaging), threading, thread synchronization, and supporting data-structures and type definitions.
+The kernel consists of the scheduler, inter-process-communication (messaging), threading, and thread synchronization, as well as supporting data-structures and type definitions.